Ergodic-risk Criterion for Stochastically Stabilizing Policy Optimization: Problem Setup

 with $Q \succeq 0$ and $R\succ 0$ being positive semidefinite and positive definite matrices, respectively.
 Conventionally, the infinite-horizon \acf{lqr} problem is to design a sequence of admissible inputs $\u=\{\u_t\}_0^\infty$ that minimizes

 subject to dynamics in \cref{eq:dynamics}.

 Now, given a coherent risk measure $\varrho:(\mathbb{R},\mathcal{L}) \to \mathbb{R}\cup\{+\infty\}$ from Lebesgue measurable functions to extended reals, we can introduce the ergodic-risk constraint as $\varrho(C_\infty)\leq \varrho_0$ where $\varrho_0$ is a given risk level--often arising from some initial choice of admissible input sequence.
-Directly constraining a risk measure on $C_\infty$, however, will translate to a complicated nonlinear constraint on the feedback policy parameters which obstructs efficient policy synthesis.
-Nonetheless, owing to the relations established in \Cref{rem:asymp-var-conditional-var}, the variance of $C_\infty$ is approximated by the asymptotic conditional variance $\gamma_N^2$.
+However, directly constraining a risk measure on $C_\infty$ leads to a complex, nonlinear constraint on the feedback policy parameters, which in turn hinders efficient policy synthesis.

-Also, as we will establish in \Cref{sec:convergence-ergodic-risk}, $C_\infty$ exists under certain conditions and follows a normal distribution.
-Therefore, a reasonable choice of a coherent risk measure $\varrho$ on $C_\infty$ (such as Conditional Value-at-Risk CVaR$_{\alpha}$ and the Entropic Value-at-Risk EVaR$_{\alpha}$ on $C_\infty$ at a level $\alpha$), essentially reduces to an upperbound on a linear functional of $\gamma_C^2$.
-As discussed above, $\gamma_N^2$ can be interpreted as an ``estimate'' of $\gamma_C^2$ which has a more tractable expression.
+Nonetheless, as we will establish in \Cref{sec:convergence-ergodic-risk}, $C_\infty$ exists under certain conditions and follows a \emph{normal} distribution.
+Therefore, a reasonable choice of a coherent risk measure $\varrho$ on $C_\infty$ (such as Conditional Value-at-Risk CVaR$_{\alpha}$ and the Entropic Value-at-Risk EVaR$_{\alpha}$ on $C_\infty$ at a level $\alpha$), essentially reduces to a linear functional of $\gamma_C^2$.
+Additionally, owing to the relations established in \Cref{rem:asymp-var-conditional-var}, the variance of $C_\infty$ is approximated by the asymptotic conditional variance $\gamma_N^2$.
+So, $\gamma_N^2$ can be interpreted as an ``estimate'' of $\gamma_C^2$ which has a more tractable expression.